Pennsylvania Line Mutiny: Aftermath

 Reed made arrangements in Trenton, where the Pennsylvanians marched to begin the discharge process on January 12.
 Approximately 1,250 infantrymen and 67 artillerymen were discharged.
 When the proceedings ended on January 29, only 1,150 out of 2,400 men remained in the Pennsylvania Line.
 However, many discharged men later reenlisted and the remaining regiments accepted their old officers.

 In the aftermath of the mutiny, the Pennsylvania Line underwent a reorganization.
 The 7th, 8th, 9th, 10th, and 11th Pennsylvania Regiments were disbanded and their remaining soldiers reassigned to the senior units.
 The 1st Pennsylvania Regiment reorganized at Philadelphia, Pennsylvania under Colonel Daniel Brodhead.
 The 2nd also regrouped at Philadelphia under Colonel Walter Stewart.
 The 3rd was posted to Reading with Colonel Thomas Craig in command; the 4th under Colonel William Butler went to Carlisle; the 5th under Colonel Richard Butler went to York; and the 6th under Colonel Richard Humpton went to Lancaster.
 The rank and file, though not the sergeants and musicians, were all furloughed until 15 March.
 On that date the regiments reassembled at their respective towns.
 In May, Wayne led the 2nd, 5th, and 6th Pennsylvania south to join operations against the British in Virginia.

 The British agent Mason was tried and hanged as a spy.
 Controversially, Mason's civilian guide Ogden was also hanged as a spy.

 The Commander-in-Chief of the Continental Army, George Washington, was not happy with the way the mutiny was dealt with.
 In a 2 February 1781 letter to Major General Nathanael Greene he stated: "[T]he affair of the Pennsylvania Line [was] compromised, by the intervention of the Civil Authority of the State: This (tho perhaps the only measure that could have been adopted in our circumstances) has been productive of ill consequences, by inducing other Troops to follow the same example—I mean a part of the Jersey Line, who mutinied in the same manner on the 19th."
 He is referring to the Pompton Mutiny in which Continental soldiers of the New Jersey Line, inspired by the success of their comrades of the Pennsylvania Line, attempted to achieve a similar success.
 Washington dealt with the Pompton mutiny quite differently: he immediately dispatched Major General Robert Howe from West Point to Pompton, where Howe "surrounded the Mutineers by surprize in their Quarters, reduced them to unconditional submission & executed two of their Instigators on the spot."

 In popular culture

-One of Howard Fast's historical novels, The Proud and the Free (1950), tells this story from the enlisted man's point of view.
-Additionally, Ann Rinaldi's historical fiction novel A Ride Into Morning includes the mutiny.
+The mutiny is depicted in historical novels, including The Proud and the Free (1950) by Howard Fast, told from the perspective of an enlisted man, and A Ride into Morning (1991) by Ann Rinaldi.

-The mutiny is depicted in “Nightmare,” the 4th episode of Season 4 of AMC’s “Turn”.
+The AMC television series Turn: Washington's Spies dramatizes the mutiny on the 2017 episode "Nightmare".